josephmalisov/josephmalisov.github.io/_posts/2025-07-27-welcome-to-jekyll.markdown

 categories: blog introduction
 ---

-## Hello World! 🌍
+## Hello World!

 Welcome to my personal blog!
-I'm excited to start sharing my thoughts, experiences, and insights about technology, programming, and life as a software developer.
+I'm excited to share new projects (and failures) I work on.

-This is where I'll be writing about my journey in software development, sharing tutorials, and exploring the latest in technology.
+This is where I'll be writing about my journey in software development, sharing tutorials exploring the latest in technology, and sometimes using AI.

 Stay tuned for more posts coming soon!